harvic3/BoxAgileDevCore/README.md

-﻿# Box Agile Dev (BAD)
+﻿# Box Agile Dev Core (BAD)

-> BAD is a toolbox for the agile development of .Net Web Api projects under the framework of a workflow.
+> BADCore is a toolbox for the agile development of .Net COre Web Api projects under the guide of a workflow.

 ## Environment

-> This library was made in C# .Net framework version 4.
+> This library was made in C# .Net Standard 2.0.

 ## Installation

-- Go to management Nuget Package in your project and searh BAD and install the last versión of `Vickodev.Utility.BAD`.
+- Go to management Nuget Package in your project and searh BAD and install the last versión of `Vickodev.Utility.BADCore`.
 - Ok, once installed, go to any Class in the project and declare the library for use it, using BoxAgileDev; and ready.

 ## Tools in package

-> `Result`: is a tool for Flow Process Control and return data of your application.
+> `Result`: is a tool for Flow Process Control and set the response data of your application.

+> `CommonResponse`: is a class for management the response througt HandlerResponse method into Controller.

 > `SimpleMapper`: is a simple tool for mapping object models with data models.

-> `HttpResponseManager`: is a tool for management the Api Controllers and Map Json objects in Object models (PostUtility) into your application.
+> `ControllerManager`: is a class based in ControllerBase for  for management the Api Controllers and Map Json objects in Object models (PostUtility) into your application.

-> `PostUtility`: is a Class into HttpResponseManager with which you can map objects in Json format to object models.
+> `JsonUtil`: is a Class into HttpResponseManager with which you can map objects in Json format to object models.

+> `CustomHttpCient`: is a class for manage a single instance of HttpClient class for manage your request.

 ## Example (it's in process)